baishalidutta/Comments-Toxicity-Detection/README.md

 ```bash
 pip install -r requirements.txt
 ```
-### Building Application
+### Build Application

 ```bash
 python src/comments_toxicity.py
 ```

-The app is built using Flask API.
+The app is built using Flask Web Framework.

-Then go to your browser at http://0.0.0.0:80.
+Then go to your browser at `http://localhost:80`.
 The app should be up and running